Terms and Conditions of Art of Problem Solving Community Membership

 (vi) A statement that the information in the notification is accurate, and under penalty of perjury, that the complaining party is authorized to act on behalf of the owner of an exclusive right that is allegedly infringed.

 Upon receipt of a bona fide notification of copyright infringement that contains all of the above elements, AoPS will remove the allegedly infringing material and notify the User who provided the material.
 Users who repeatedly post Content that infringe on other entities' copyrights are subject to having their AoPS access terminated.

-regards to children under 13 (also listed at the end of this document).
+regards to children under 13 (also provided at the end of this policy).